Do Squats Make Your Butt Bigger?

 Trying out different squat variations can benefit your strength-training routine and help activate the most muscle groups.
 These should only be attempted once you've mastered a bodyweight squat and feel comfortable adding load.
 These moves also benefit you when you include your workout buddy as a spotter to make sure you stay safe and injury-free.
 Some popular squat variations include:

-- Split squat (lunge): Step forward and bend both knees to 90-degree angles before straightening your legs.
+- Split squat (lunge): step forwards and bend both knees to 90-degree angles before straightening your legs.

 For more squat variations, check out Nike Training Club's Instagram page.
 Then, be sure to download the Nike Training Club App for expert-backed tips!